 Let us preface this by saying that not all brands can be playful, but we believe all brands can be creative.
 The idea is less about being a certain way and more about identifying what makes you unique.

 DTC brand Fishwife sells canned fish – that’s hardly a groundbreaking product or idea.
 So, how has it become a widely-covered brand with more than 40k followed on its Instagram account?
 The answer is deceptively simple.
 Fishwife does a great job of infusing its own distinct personality into its digital channels.

 In a sea of sameness that many brands fall victim to, Fishwife blends playfulness and a vintage style.
 It stands out with its bold colors, unique typography, and creative photoshoots.
 This is the perfect recipe to stop potential customers from ignoring the product photos that you spend hours and many dollars producing.
 It’s also not something that every brand can or should do!
 From its name to its product, this playfulness carries throughout Fishwife’s identity.
 The idea, once again, is to identify what makes your brand stand apart and to use that in your assets.

 At Boxwood Digital, we don’t just offer digital marketing services.
-We also share points of view on the industry, we keep our eyes open for trends, and we help dig out your product’s unique USP.
+We also share points of view on the industry, keep our eyes open for trends, and help carve out your product’s unique USP.
 See the results we have driven for our clients and schedule a consultation with us.